-- 5. manage plant pests, insects, diseases, and weeds using ethical and sustainable methods. - 6. identify the botanical components of plants and their contributions to the life cycle of a plant.
+- manage landscape areas and gardens methods of pruning, planting, and fertilizing. - 4. develop a landscape maintenance schedule. - 5. manage plant pests, insects, diseases, and weeds using ethical and sustainable methods. - 6. identify the botanical components of plants and their contributions to the life cycle of a plant.